 Your portfolio content will vary, depending on your seniority (scroll down for specific tips on beginner vs senior portfolios), the companies you want to work for, the country you live in (as different countries have different market expectations), and of course, whose advice you listen to!
 These will all play a massive part in what you produce.

-The single most important thing you can do to make your UX portfolio grabs attention, regardless of your level, is this: show process.
+The single most important thing you can do to make sure your UX portfolio grabs attention, regardless of your level, is this: show process.

 Show you can do the graft and hard work that comes before the pretty pictures.